TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 Its :php:`TYPO3\CMS\Backend\Http\RequestHandler` is used for all backend requests, including AJAX routes.
-If a get/post parameter "route" is set, the Backend Routing is called by the :php:`RequestHandler` and searches for a matching route inside the Router.
+If a get/post parameter "route" is set, the backend routing is called by the :php:`RequestHandler` and searches for a matching route inside the Router.
 The corresponding controller / action is called then which returns the response.